osvaldormelo/springboot-ci-cd-example/README.md

 ### 1. Installing the Operators

-Install the following operators on OpenShift:
+Install the following operators on OpenShift Hub cluster or in main cluster:

 - **OpenShift Pipelines Operator**: To use Tekton.
 - **Red Hat OpenShift GitOps Operator**: To use ArgoCD.